Lam-Big-Water/Git-bootdev/notes.md

 This flag will show you a more compact view of the log.
 I use this one all the time, it just makes it so much easier to see what's going on.

 `git log --oneline`

+21. Merge

+"What's the point of having multiple branches?" you might ask.
+They're most often used to safely make changes without affecting your (or your team's) primary branch.
+However, once you're happy with your changes, you'll want to merge them back into the main branch so that they make their way into the final product.

+22. Merge Commits

+`git switch main`

+`git merge vimchadsonly`

+The merge will:

+- Find the "merge base" commit, or "best common ancestor" of the two branches.
+In this case, A.

+- Replay the changes from main, starting from the best common ancestor, into a new commit.

+- Replay the changes from vimchadsonly onto main, starting from the best common ancestor.

+- Records the result as a new commit, in our case, F.

+- F is special because it has two parents, C and E.